The importance of family histories

 In 1935, the progeny test of Stanley Patterson’s birds held a record of 250 eggs and over and the distinctive productivity of these is in the fact that he collects eggs in an off period equal to numbers in flush periods.
 The marketing value is therefore enhanced.
 The pens are well divided into different sections, the buildings being on the semi-intensive system each with its own separate run.
 The brooder house is fitted with the Buckeye principle brooders, also has run for young chicks.
 The incubator house is a separate identity fitted with a Buckeye incubator of 2,000 eggs capacity, hot air is distributed by means of an electric fan.
 Feed storage and preparation shed and packing room are conveniently attached and the model poultry farm is one that stands out only to the credit to the industrious owner, but to the district in which it is worked.

-In 1935 day old chicks were sold for 3 Pounds per 100 or 50 for 32/-.
-Day old Pullets were sold for 7 Pounds per 100, eggs for hatching sold for 25/- per 100 and Custom hatching 8/- per tray of 96 eggs.
-[Camden News, Thursday 20th June 1935, page 6]
+In 1935, day-old chicks were sold for 3 Pounds per 100 or 50 for 32/-.
+Day-old Pullets were sold for 7 Pounds per 100, eggs for hatching were sold for 25/- per 100 and Custom hatching was 8/- per tray of 96 eggs.

-My grandfather WH Patterson
+My grandfather, WH Patterson

 My grandfather was William Henry Patterson, the 4th child born to Henry and Catherine Patterson.
-He was a carpenter like his father and following his marriage to Ruby Muriel Kennedy in 1918, he purchased some acreage in River Road, Elderslie.
+He was a carpenter like his father, and following his marriage to Ruby Muriel Kennedy in 1918, he purchased some acreage in River Road, Elderslie.
 He had a vineyard, flower beds, fruit trees and other crops on a small farm.

-As a carpenter William worked locally in the Camden district and on several occasions worked at Camelot.
+As a carpenter, William worked locally in the Camden district and, on several occasions, worked at Camelot.
 Unfortunately, I have no other information on William.

-Contemporary developments at 34 River Road, Elderslie.
+Contemporary developments at 34 River Road, Elderslie

 Jane reports she is the current owner of 34 River Road Elderslie and has loved finding out about the history of the house.
-She purchased the house two years ago (2018) and is currently renovating the house interior.
+She purchased the house two years ago (2018) and is currently renovating the house’s interior.

 Jane says: